SMaciej/3chess/README.md

 Requirements:
 ======
 You will need Python 2.7 with "pygame", "pickle" and "random" module installed.
 You can run the game by executing "3chess.py" file.
+PIP requirements.txt file is included.